 Soccer -Spain's LaLiga soccer clubs OK CVC's 2.1 bln euro capital injection

-MADRID, Dec 10 (Reuters) - Spain's top soccer clubs approved on Friday a 2.1 billion euro ($2.37 billion) investment from private equity fund CVC Capital Partners for an 8.2% stake in a new company that would manage broadcasting revenues, a source close to LaLiga told Reuters.
+MADRID, Dec 10 (Reuters) - Spain's top soccer clubs approved on Friday a 2.1 billion euro ($2.37 billion) investment from private equity fund CVC Capital Partners for an 8.2% stake in a new company that would manage broadcasting revenues, a source close to LaLiga said.

+The "LaLiga Boost" deal marked the first investment agreement from a private equity firm in a major European League.

-During a LaLiga General Assembly, 37 clubs voted in favour of the deal, while Real Madrid, Barcelona, Athletic Bilbao and Ibiza voted against, and one club abstained.
+During a LaLiga General Assembly, 37 clubs voted in favour of the deal, while Real Madrid, Barcelona, Athletic Bilbao and Ibiza voted against, and one club abstained, the source told Reuters.

+At least 32 of the 42 teams from the Spanish first and second divisions needed to back the deal to get it through.

+Goldman Sachs will contribute with a portion of the funds that CVC will invest in the Spanish football league and recover over 50 years, sources from LaLiga and the fund had said.

 ($1 = 0.8869 euros)